NOTE: Analysis is mixed in with the relation of

 (62) We see a telephone pole with the number 6 on it, above this the number 324810.
 Pan up to a transformer.
 We hear electricity crackling.

 A woman in a green shirt with Kokopelli on it had been standing by as a witness.
-I don't know if that's an intentional placement, and there are so many conflicting origin possibilities of Kokopelli to consider, even whether Kokopelli, the hunch-back, is playing a flute, or if it is a robber-fly with a long proboscis.
+I don't know if that's an intentional placement, and there are so many conflicting origin possibilities of Kokopelli to consider.
+It's not even known if Kokopelli, the hunch-back, is playing a flute, or if he represents a robber-fly with a long proboscis.
 Most often, Kokopelli is probably thought of as a trickster figure and fertility figure.
 Some stories have him carrying, on his back, the souls of children waiting to be born.

-The boy and his mother did everything right and yet he was still hit.
+The playful boy and his mother did everything right and yet he was still hit.
 The boy back at the RR Rancho Rosa also looked both ways at the street, he was careful, but he touched the bomb not knowing what it was, then was chased away by the men in the black Charger who threw a stone at him.
 He was lucky.
 This boy was unlucky despite he and his mother doing what they were supposed to do and being cautious.
 By not having the other boy killed, Lynch and Frost prep us to expect, to know that this boy will be killed.
-We know there will not be two brushes with fate, that since the first boy escaped unharmed, this boy will not.
+We know two boys in a row will not escape death.
+Because one survived, this one will die.

 Lynch/Frost are saying, with the ascent of the golden light, "Believe", at least within the environment of this film, that spirits are real.
 Carl Rhodd is not under the influence of any drug.
 He simply sees what he sees, which is a golden light rising from the boy.

-That the golden light rises and passes the telephone lines speaks to the disturbances that sometimes sound electrical or play with lights malfunctioning.
+That the golden light rises and passes the telephone lines speaks to the disturbances that sometimes sound electrical and are represented with lights malfunctioning.

 Upon seeing the weird woman in Fire Walk with Me, Carl has perhaps had a premonition that was fulfilled these many years later.